jyotiraj-code/SQCC-Hacktathon-2.0-Quantum-Core/README.md

 - Quantum-enhanced portfolio optimization
 - Interactive visualizations of results

+## Theoretical Background

+For more detailed information about the theoretical aspects of this project, including the quantum algorithms and optimization techniques used, please refer to the [Backend Theory README](./backend_theoretical/README.md).

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: